getsafle/vault-bitcoin-controller/README.md

 ### Get balance

 ```
-const fees = await getBalance(address, network); // if network !== TESTNET then it will fetch mainnet balance
+const balance = await getBalance(address, network); // if network !== TESTNET then it will fetch mainnet balance
 ```